algorich/code-snippets/addresspicker/README.md

 Copy the *addresspicker.js* to your *app/assets/javascripts* directory and require it on *application.js*.

-You should add the `jquery-ui-rails` to your *Gemfile*, required the addresspicker dependencies on *application.js* and the jquery ui css on *application.css*:
+You should add the `jquery-ui-rails` to your *Gemfile*

 ``` ruby
 gem 'jquery-ui-rails'
 ```

+Required the addresspicker dependencies on *application.js*

 ``` javascript
 // addresspicker dependencies